Understanding the Discovery Process in Divorce Litigation

 Requests for Admissions are a series of written questions that ask a spouse to admit the truth of certain facts.
 The spouse must respond in writing to all Requests for Admissions within 30 days of receipt.
 If you fail to respond to the Requests for Admissions within 30 days, then the court may rule the factual allegations are true even if they are not.
 If you deny that a fact is true and your spouse’s lawyer later proves that fact to be true, you may have to pay your spouse’s attorney’s fees for the time required to prove the fact.

-A deposition is a formal proceeding, transcribed by a court reporter, they usually takes place in a lawyer’s office where spouses or witnesses give testimony under oath.
+A deposition is a formal proceeding, transcribed by a court reporter, that usually takes place in a lawyer’s office where spouses or witnesses give testimony under oath.
 Your lawyer should be present with you, and your spouse’s lawyer should be present with him or her.
 The spouses and any witnesses who are testifying can be asked questions by all lawyers present about any fact or issue that is legally relevant to the case.

 It is imperative that you make a good impression as a witness in a deposition because how you tell your story may be more important than what you say.
 Your goal is to convince her spouse’s lawyer that you will be a sympathetic, likable and credible witness in court.
 You may get a better settlement offer if your spouse’s lawyer believes you will make a good impression at trial.